Where Are All The UFC Stars

 I happen to really like Shevchenko vs Peña, but that is followed shortly afterwards by main events of Bermudez vs Korean Zombie, by Holly Holm vs Germaine De Randamie (and that one is a Pay Per View).
 Derrick Lewis vs Travis Browne is headlining, Kelvin Gastelum vs whatever remains of Vitor Belfort is headlining.
-The next London show doesn’t even have a main event at the time of writing.
+The next London show doesn’t even have the main event at the time of writing.
 And people are starting to take notice of this.

 There is just no denying that these are substandard main events, brought about by the simple fact that the UFC in 2017 have got themselves into a position where they’re scrambling to book fights to fill events they’ve already booked, rather than having to book events to showcase the fighters on the roster.
-The difference between those two things is subtle, but important.
+The difference between those two things is subtle but important.
 And it’s the difference between the UFC that became worth over $4 billion, and the UFC that now apparently is.

 Whatever you may think of him, and however your opinion may have changed in the last few years, Dana White has not forgotten how to promote.
 He has not forgotten how to build stars and draw interest in individuals.
-But likewise, he cannot manufacture something out of nothing.
+But likewise, he can manufacture something out of nothing.

 Due to a variety of reasons, most notably the Reebok deal, and the resurgence of competition from WSOF, Rizin and in particular, Bellator, the UFC have lost some major stars such as Rory MacDonald, Benson Henderson and Phil Davis, as well as missing out thus far on potential stars such as Michael Chandler and Marlon Moraes.